graphology/graphology/src/components/README.md

 ### largestConnectedComponentSubgraph

-Returns a graph containing the largest connected component of the given graph.
+Returns a subgraph of the largest connected component of the given graph.

 ```js
 import {largestConnectedComponentSubgraph} from 'graphology-components';